 Any attorney or unrepresented party may request that a case be calendared for trial at any scheduled session of court.
-Requests for calendaring of Superior Court cases should be made in writing to the Office of the Senior Resident Superior Court Judge by mailing the request to the Trial Court Coordinator, Post Office Box 698, Albemarle, NC 28002-0698, and by delivering a copy to all attorneys of record and unrepresented parties.
+Requests for calendaring of Superior Court cases should be made in writing to the Office of the Senior Resident Superior Court Judge by mailing the request to the Court Manager, Post Office Box 698, Albemarle, NC 28002-0698 or by e-mailing the request to stephanie.h.hinson@nccourts.org, and by delivering a copy to all attorneys of record and unrepresented parties.
 This request must be made prior to the publication of the calendar for the session requested.